Homeowner guide

 Is HOA selective enforcement illegal?

 Yes — in most US states, selective enforcement violates the HOA's legal duty to enforce CC&Rs uniformly.
-It can constitute a breach of contract, breach of fiduciary duty, and in some cases a Fair Housing Act violation.
+It constitutes a breach of contract, breach of fiduciary duty, and potentially estoppel (you reasonably relied on the non-enforcement).
+In some cases, if enforcement targets a protected class, it also violates the Fair Housing Act.

 How do I prove HOA selective enforcement?

-Show that other homeowners have the same alleged violation, the HOA has not fined those homeowners, and the HOA is aware or should be aware of those violations.
-Photographs with addresses and dates, plus HOA enforcement records, are the key evidence.
+Document that: (1) other homeowners have the same alleged violation, (2) the HOA has not fined or notified those homeowners, and (3) the HOA knew or should have known about those violations.
+Dated photographs showing neighbor addresses with the same condition are your primary evidence.

 Can selective enforcement get my HOA fine dismissed?

-Yes — selective enforcement is a complete affirmative defense to an HOA fine in most states.
-Courts will typically dismiss the fine and may also award attorney fees.
+Yes — selective enforcement is recognized as a complete affirmative defense to an HOA fine in most states.
+Courts will typically dismiss the fine when proven, and may also award attorney fees to the prevailing homeowner.

 What if the HOA says it was not aware of other violations?

-Send a letter listing the addresses with similar conditions and asking the HOA to either enforce uniformly or dismiss your fine.
-If the HOA then ignores the other violations and pursues only yours, that itself is strong evidence of selective enforcement.
+Send a written letter notifying the HOA of the specific addresses with identical violations and demanding either uniform enforcement or dismissal of your fine.
+If the HOA then pursues only your violation while ignoring the others you've named, that itself becomes compelling evidence of intentional selective enforcement.

 Fight your HOA — start free